How To Buy A House In Japan As A Foreigner

 b) Power of attorney

-A document granting the local real estate agent in Japan to have the authority to complete specific documents on your behalf.
+This is a document granting the local real estate agent in Japan the authority to complete specific documents on your behalf.

 c) Utility bill management

-While you may not stay in your Japanese property all the time, you still need to pay utility bills such as your gas, electricity, water, and internet bills.
+While you may not always plan to stay in your Japanese property, you'll still need a plan in place to pay for your utilities—such as your gas, electricity, water, and internet bills—while you are away.

-Using a virtual mailbox service like MailMate allows you to receive your mails and bills online where they will help pay your bills on your behalf.
+Using a virtual mailbox service like MailMate allows you to receive your mails and bills online and MailMate will help pay your bills on your behalf.

-If you are in contact with a Japanese akiya and real estate company, using a translation service is extremely helpful for better communication.
+If you are in contact with a Japanese akiya and real estate company that does not provide bilingual services, using a translation service is extremely helpful for better communication.
 About 2-3 days of their service is needed.

 How to buy a house in Japan as a foreigner

-Now, it’s time to tackle how to buy a house in Japan as a foreigner living here.
+Now, it's time to tackle how to buy a house in Japan as a foreigner who is a resident of Japan (i.e., with a Japanese visa).

-Buying a house in Japan is similar when you are looking to rent a place here.
-Except for renting, you are purchasing the property, which will require a few more documents.
+Buying a house in Japan is similar to renting a place here—give or take a few more documents.

 Requirements for foreigners buying a house in Japan